gildor2/UEViewer/readme.txt

 Notes about StaticMesh support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-StaticMesh export made into psk format.
-This format is designed for SkeletalMesh
+StaticMesh export is performed into psk format.
+This format was originally designed for
-export, but umodel uses it for StaticMesh too.
+SkeletalMesh export, but umodel uses it for StaticMesh too.
 Exported mesh will not have
-skeleton and contains only one UV set.
-Resulting psk files are cannot be imported directly into UnrealEd (that's why
+skeleton and vertex influences.
+Resulting psk files are cannot be imported directly into
-their extension were changed to pskx).
+UnrealEd (that's why their extension were changed to pskx).

 Notes about material export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Materials are exported in a custom format.
 File extension is ".mat".
 At the current moment, this format is supported by my ActorX Importer plugin only.
 Unreal engine materials are very complex, it's hard to separate a few channels (diffuse, specular, bump etc) from it.
 Umodel tries to do this by using some heuristics.
 Umodel will never export full materials (GLSL script etc).
 Do not expect too much from this.

 Used third-party libraries